-Office of Transfer Services Events & Programming: We plan and provide events designed to help transfer students engage and connect to other students, learn about Appalachian resources, and become part of the campus community.
-Mark our events in your calendar and make plans to attend!
+Transfer Admissions & Engagement Events & Programming: We plan and provide events designed to help transfer students engage and connect to other students, learn about Appalachian resources, and become part of the campus community.
+Visit our Engage site for upcoming events!

 Support & Resources

-Office of Transfer Services: Our office is the go-to place for questions you may have as well as support, events, and retention efforts for transfer students.
+Transfer Admissions & Engagement: Our office is the go-to place for questions you may have as well as support, events, and retention efforts for transfer students.
 We are available in person, via email, or the phone.
 We provide referrals, advice, and caring people to talk to.

-Transfer Scoop: During the fall and spring semesters transfer student’s will receive a weekly email newsletter, the Transfer Scoop, full of important dates and information, events, and transfer tips.
-Archived copies of Transfer Scoop are located on our AppSync page.
+Transfer Scoop: During the fall and spring semesters transfer students will receive a weekly email newsletter, the Transfer Scoop, full of important dates and information, events, and transfer tips.

 Transfer Student Mentors: One of the success stories of helping transfer students is the students themselves.
 The Transfer Student Mentors (TSMs) are a group of transfer students who have successfully transferred to Appalachian.
 They assist incoming transfer students by providing information and helping students get connected with the Appalachian campus.